About Lighter than Air: Sophie Blanchard, the First Woman Pilot

-People Who Read Lighter than Air: Sophie Blanchard, the First Woman Pilot Also Read
+Buy other books like Lighter than Air: Sophie Blanchard, the First Woman Pilot

 Smith tells Sophie’s inspiring story with a buoyant sense of wonder, fitting for a woman who was happiest in the air.
 Her accomplishments and passion for flight are brought beautifully to life by Tavares’ soft watercolor, gouache, and pencil illustrations… Sophie’s bravery and commitment to following her heart makes this an uplifting biography that proves the sky’s the limit when pursuing one’s dreams. —Booklist (starred review)

 Smith’s prose—rich, poetic, and strong on active verbs—is a fine match for Tavares’ gorgeous ink-and-watercolor illustrations…A beautifully told story of a young woman with lofty aspirations. —Kirkus Reviews